 Is Tufty still alive and well?

-Yes, Tufty is still with us and RoSPA has a wide range of Tufty resources available in the RoSPA Web Shop.
+Yes, Tufty is still with us and RoSPA has a wide range of Tufty resources available.
 However, remember Tufty is just a character (albeit a very famous one!) and is just an aid to road safety education.
 It is important that children receive a well-planned programme of road safety education taking account of their age, stage of development, and the road risks to which they are exposed.
 Themes should include pedestrian skills, safe crossing places, planning safe routes, being seen by drivers, cyclist training, helmets, travelling in cars and buses and the Highway Code.
 No resource, however good, can replace the value of practical skills teaching at the roadside or on the road.
 Your local road safety officer will help you plan such a programme and advise on the best resources.

 Tufty Club memories / Leave a message for Tufty!